jxxcarlson/elm-microscheme/docs/docs/notes.md

 begin - Evaluates a sequence of expressions in order and returns the result of the last expression.

-quote - Returns a given expression without evaluating it.
+x quote - Returns a given expression without evaluating it.

-list - Constructs a list of its arguments.
+x list - Constructs a list of its arguments.

-cons - Constructs a new pair.
+x cons - Constructs a new pair.

-car - Returns the first element of a pair.
+x car - Returns the first element of a pair.

-cdr - Returns the second element of a pair.
+x cdr - Returns the second element of a pair.

-null? - Returns #t if the argument is the empty list.
+x null? - Returns #t if the argument is the empty list.

 eq? - Returns #t if two arguments are the same object in memory.

 equal? - Returns #t if two arguments are structurally equivalent.

-map - Applies a given procedure to each element of a list and returns a new list of the results.
+x map - Applies a given procedure to each element of a list and returns a new list of the results.

 fold (also known as reduce) - Applies a given procedure to a list, starting with an initial value, and accumulates the results.